Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 (You must bring the original copies with you)

-A statement of the previous employer (e.g., research institution) on your occupation’s connection with the business idea
+A statement from your previous employer (e.g., research institution) that is related to your business idea

-(Must be the original copy – the original application for entry in the commercial register certified by a notary is also acceptable)
+A commercial register extract.
+It must be the original copy – the original application for entry in the commercial register certified by a notary is also acceptable.

 (Only if no entry in the commercial register is required; in the original)